-The purpose of publishing a page dedicated to ransomware examples is not only to highlight the consequences of successful ransomware attacks, but also to elaborate on the different ways they are deployed, why they are so successful, and what your business can do to defend itself against becoming a victim of ransomware – or mitigate the consequences should your defenses fail.
+The purpose of publishing a page dedicated to ransomware examples is not only to highlight the consequences of successful ransomware attacks, but also to elaborate on the different ways they are deployed, why they are so successful, and how your business can use a phishing awareness course to help defend itself against becoming a victim of ransomware – or mitigate the consequences should your defenses fail.

 The first thing to point out is that, over time, the ransomware examples listed will date.
 What will not date is the psychology behind ransomware attacks, nor the weaknesses that result in ransomware attacks being successful.
 It is therefore viable to suggest that the measures recommended to defend against ransomware – or mitigate its consequences – will also remain current.